Thakursim/Thakursim/README.md

 ## Experience:
-# 🏢  YesAvail,  Remote - Python Developer
+# 🏢  Contractor,  Remote - Python Developer
 8th Sep 2020 - PRESENT
 -  Developed a desktop application using pypercard.
 -  Worked on product scraping from websites like BigBasket, FreshToHome, BeingHuman etc.